 -Is the DCP named correctly?

 Is it in the correct scope or flat format?
 The DCP should have a correct digital naming convention name.
-Example: The DCP is called Dcpname_SHR_S but is actually Dcpname_SHR_F because the subtitles are burned in too low and will be cropped at a scope preset in your cinema.
+Example: The DCP is called Dcpname_SHR_S but is actually Dcpname_SHR_F because the resolution is wrong and the subtitles are burned in too low and will be cropped at a scope preset in your cinema.

 -Is the DCP in the correct language/subtitle language?

 -Will the DCP play at your venue.
-Example: You may have a server with old firmware that can play 25 SMPTE DCPs with burned in subtitles, but not SMPTE 2010 subtitles.
-I only work with updated servers that will accept SMPTE 2010 subtitles.
+Example: You may have a server with old firmware that can play 25 SMPTE DCPs with burned in subtitles, but not SMPTE 2010 subtitles. (all film festivals should have updated firmware/software).

 -If you have downloaded a DCP folder archive like DCP.7z on a mac and want to ingest in on a digital cinema media block/server/player you can extract it to a DX115 hard drive or similar.